httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 another site that contains content from the same third party, the third party can track the user between the two sites.

-Some user agents restrict how third-party cookies behave.
-For example, some of these user agents refuse to send the Cookie header in third-party requests.
+Given this risk to user privacy, some user agents restrict how third-party cookies behave, and those restrictions vary widly.
+For instance, user agents might block third-party cookies entirely by refusing to send Cookie headers or process Set-Cookie headers during third-party requests.
+They might take a less draconian approach by partitioning cookies based on the first-party context, sending one set of cookies to a given third party in one first-party context, and another to the same third party in another.
-Others refuse to process the Set-Cookie header in responses to third-party requests.
-User agents vary widely in their third-party cookie policies.

 This document grants user agents wide latitude to experiment with third-party cookie policies that balance the privacy and compatibility needs of their users.
 However, this document does not endorse any particular third-party cookie policy.